awsdocs/aws-cdk-guide/doc_source/permissions.md

 You can add permissions to a role by calling methods on it, and passing the appropriate `Policy` statement\.
 The following example adds a `Deny` statement to the role for the actions `ec2:SomeAction` and `s3:AnotherAction` on the resources `bucket` and `otherRole`, under the condition that the authorized service is AWS CodeBuild\.

 ```
-role.addToPolicy(new iam.PolicyStatement(PolicyStatementEffect.Deny) // default is Allow
+const policyStatement = new iam.PolicyStatement(PolicyStatementEffect.Deny)  // default is Allow

-  // there's also addResource() to add one, and addAllResources() to add '*'
-  .addResources(bucket.bucketArn, otherRole.roleArn)
-  // there's also addAction() to add one
-  .addActions('ec2:SomeAction', 's3:AnotherAction')
+policyStatement.addResources(bucket.bucketArn, otherRole.roleArn);
+policyStatement.addActions('ec2:SomeAction', 's3:AnotherAction');
-  .addCondition('StringEquals', {
+policyStatement.addCondition('StringEquals', {
       'ec2:AuthorizedService': 'codebuild.amazonaws.com',
-  })
-);
+});

+role.addToPolicy(policyStatement);
 ```

 If you're using a construct that requires a role to function correctly, you can either pass in an existing role when instantiating the construct object, or let the construct create a new role for you, trusting the appropriate service principal\.
-The following example of using such a construct, in this case a CodeBuild project\.
+The following example uses such a construct: a CodeBuild project\.

 ```
 import codebuild = require('@aws-cdk/aws-codebuild');